This interactive map is the main portal for accessing current information on the histories of individual places within Cumbria.

 The map above shows the pre-1974 counties of Cumberland and Westmorland, divided into their "Wards" - and those parts of the former counties of Yorkshire and Lancashire now included within the county of Cumbria.

-Click anywhere within a ward's boundaries, and a pop-up will appear with a list of townships/parishes.
-These are the Civil Parishes as they existed around 1900.
+Click anywhere within a Ward's boundaries, and a pop-up will appear with a list of townships/parishes.
+These are the Civil Parishes as they existed around the 1890s.
 Click on a name, and you will be taken to the page for that place.

-If you would like to embark on researching the history of a particular place for the project, please get in touch with Volunteer Co-ordinator Dr Sarah Rose via the Contact Us page.
+If YOU would like to embark on researching the history of a particular place for the project, please get in touch with Volunteer Co-ordinator Dr James Bowen via the Contact Us page.
 Full training and support will be given.

 If you spot something that you think is wrong in one of the Digests, and have evidence to back up what you say, please let us know via the Contact Us page.